Lab Expectations for the Natural Science Year I course

 For safety reasons, both you and your parents must read the safety procedures before starting the lab sequence.
 Your parents must sign and send a copy of the lab permission letter to me before I can accept any lab reports from you for credit.

 Most lab activities for this course are demonstrations which do not require extensive measurements but rather careful, direct observation.
 I have tried to design enough activities which depend only common household materials that any student can complete the lab requirement without purchasing specialized equipment.
-Some labs do require extra equipment or supplies; remember to check the lab and determine whether you will need any of the following in order to complete it.
+At least ten labs are based on computer simulations available on the web, and require no further student equipment.

 - Microscope.
 Good microscopes are expensive, and I know not everyone is in a position to buy one.
 If you can do so, get one which has good optics over one with high magnification.
 For our purposes, 100-120X is sufficient to identify cell structures.
 Radio Shack sells a "field" microscope with 100X magnification for under $15; it comes with a stand, battery-powered light and several plastic well-slides.
 If you want better optics and more features, you might still be able to get a bargain by checking to see if a local college is replacing its older microscopes and selling them off.
 If you are unable to purchase a microscope, check the local school district and see if they will loan you one.
 If you are really adventurous, you may be able to make a microscope sufficient for our purposes.